JoshuaEnglish/pyxmlcheck/doc/selectioncheck.rst

     :type delimiter: string
     :param values: acceptable values for the list items
     :type values: list
+    :param func callback: function that provides callbacks at check time
     :param allow_duplicates: determines if list items must be unique
     :type allow_dupliates: boolean
     :param min_items: minimum number of items that should be in the list